Cyril Atanassoff: Career

 Equally at home in the romantic and classical ballet, it ensures the premiere of the stage version of La Sylphide by Filippo Taglioni rise in 1972 by Pierre Lacotte for French television and the first complete version of the Opera La Belle Sleeping in the choreography of Alicia Alonso after Marius Petipa (1974).
 In 1983, it will be an impressive Abderam in the version of Rudolf Nureyev Raymonda.
 He played a role as a great Ivan the Terrible (1976) in the eponymous ballet Yuri Grigorovich to, according to Sergei Eisenstein's film.
 In 1979, he founded Orion in Sylvia ballet reassembled by lycette darsonval after Serge Lifar.

 He also plays as an actor, for example as the actor in the hilarious role of Zeus in the Pas de Dieux with Gene Kelly.

 Atanassoff's main partners are Yvette Chauviré, Claude Bessy, Jacqueline Rayet, Claire Motte, Nanon Thibon, Noella Pontois, Wilfride Piollet, Vulpian Claude, Dominique Khalfouni and later Elisabeth Platel, Monique Loudières, Sylvie Guilhem and Marie-Claude Pietragalla.
 He also had the privilege of dancing with the dancers of the largest international ballerinas: Alicia Alonso, Eva Evdokimova Galina Samsova, Nina Vyrubova, and Katia Maximova.

 Cyril Atanassoff won the Nizhinzkij Prize in 1965 and received the title of Knight of the National French Order of merit, Ordre des Arts et des Lettres and Professor of ballet at the Paris Opera in 1991.

-He retired at the age of 45 years (1986), but return several times on the stage of the Paris Opera as a guest.
+He retired at the age of 45 years (1986), but returns several times on the stage of the Paris Opera as a guest.
 After teaching classical dance at Conservatoire de Paris (Paris Conservatory), and for the Opera Ballet Corps, he retired but still stands ready to share its experience.